christian932/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map() returns a new array, vs .forEach() changes the original array and does not return a new array

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes in cb functions.
+Callbacks get passed into higher order function's

 3. What is closure?

+Closure is a function accessing the information in the parent scope by creating a function inside another function

 4. Describe the four rules of the 'this' keyword.

+1. 'this' will reference the window in a global scope
+2. Explicit binding which refers to using call or apply to define "this"
+3. Constructors allowing it to refer to different instances of objects returned to the contstructor
+4. When calling an object with "." , "this" must come after the dot

 5. Why do we need super() in an extended class?

+To bring in parent attributes

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.